bloomberg/bde-tools/doc/waf.rst

    Remove build artifacts and the configuration cache.

+-  ``graph``

+   Generate a dot dependency diagram for the components in a package, packages in a package group, or UORs in a repository.

 You can view the list of options available for each command by running:
 ``shell waf --help`` ##Configure Command